API reference

 Collected vs Pending

-• downloadUrl is only returned when collected === true.
+• downloadUrl is only returned when collected === true for your org.

 • Download URLs are short-lived signed URLs (~5 min).
 Store cdrId, not the URL.